Business Charging Incentives

 Class 4-8 Trucks, Transit Buses, Paratransit Shuttle Buses, School Buses, and Port Cargo Handling Equipment

 The New York Truck Voucher Incentive Program (NYTVIP), administered by the New York State Energy Research and Development Authority (NYSERDA), helps make it easier for fleets to adopt zero-emission vehicle technologies while removing the oldest, dirtiest diesel engines from New York roads.
-Voucher Applications must be submitted on or before August 18, 2024 and include the scrappage of a qualifying pre-2009 vehicle.
+Voucher applications must be submitted on or before August 18, 2024 and include the scrappage of a qualifying pre-2009 vehicle.
 Learn more on the NYSERDA website.

 • Consult NYSERDA website to make sure you qualify